Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Results and discussion

 \subsection{Space-time correlations and $f$--$k_x$ wall-pressure spectra}

-Trends in the space-time correlation (${\rho}_{{p_w}{p_w}}$) and the $f$--$k_x$ wall-pressure spectrum (${\phi}_{{p_w}{p_w}}$) with increasing values of $Re_\tau$ are driven by two primary effects: (i) the $Re_{\tau}$-energization of large-scale motions, and (ii) the decreasing spatial resolution and ability to resolve small scales.
-Beginning with the analysis of ${\rho}_{{p_w}{p_w}}$, in Fig.~\ref{fig6}(a), isocontours at low values of ${\rho}_{{p_w}{p_w}}$ = 0.1 are plotted for all four $Re_{\tau}$ test cases (this low value makes these isocontours primarily representative of large turbulent scales).
+Trends in the space-time correlation (${\rho}_{{p_w}{p_w}}$) and the $f$--$k_x$ wall-pressure spectrum (${\phi}_{{p_w}{p_w}}$) with increasing values of $Re_\tau$ are driven by two effects: (i) the $Re_{\tau}$-energization of large-scale motions, and (ii) the decreasing spatial resolution and ability to resolve small scales, where the effect of latter has been argued to be very weak (see $\S$II.
+B).
+Beginning with the analysis of ${\rho}_{{p_w}{p_w}}$, in Fig.~\ref{fig8}(a), isocontours at low values of ${\rho}_{{p_w}{p_w}}$ = 0.1 are plotted for all four $Re_{\tau}$ test cases (this low value makes these isocontours primarily representative of large turbulent scales).
 Also included for reference is the trend line of the outer-scaled convection velocity, $U_{c,o}$ = 0.75$U_{\infty}$.
-A significant shift in the slope of the positive ${\rho}_{{p_w}{p_w}}$ isocontour is observed as $Re_{\tau}$ increases from 1400 to 2800, which is consistent with the growing contribution of large-scale motions in the TBL flow [Figs.~\ref{fig5}(c,d)].
-A further increase in $Re_{\tau}$ does not alter the slope of the isocontour, but does expand the spatio-temporal extent of the positive ${\rho}_{{p_w}{p_w}}$ isocontours.
+A significant shift in the slope of the positive ${\rho}_{{p_w}{p_w}}$ isocontour is observed alongside an increase in its spatio-temporal extent as $Re_{\tau}$ increases from 1400 to 2800, which is consistent with the energization of large-scale motions in the TBL flow [Figs.~\ref{fig7}(c,d)].
+It must be noted here that the lowest $Re_{\tau}$ case is associated with insignificant large-scale energy, likely resulting in shorter time decorrelation than one would expect at relatively high $Re_{\tau}$.
+While a further increase in $Re_{\tau}$ does not alter the slope of the isocontour, it does further expand the spatio-temporal extent of the positive ${\rho}_{{p_w}{p_w}}$ isocontours.
 Notably, the ridge of the ${\rho}_{{p_w}{p_w}}$ correlation aligns closely with $U_{c,o}$ = 0.75$U_{\infty}$ for the three highest $Re_{\tau}$ cases, suggesting they are influenced by a similar hierarchy of large scales.

 When concentrating on the negative isocontours of ${\rho}_{{p_w}{p_w}}$, all cases show consistency with an outer-scaled convection velocity of $\sim$0.7--0.8$U_{\infty}$.
-The extent of these isocontours are also found to increase significantly with increasing $Re_{\tau}$, and their centers gradually shift away from ${\Delta}x$, ${\Delta}t$ $\sim$ 0.
-This observation follows the previous discussion based on Figs.~\ref{fig4}(a-c), and further confirms that the negative isocontours are associated with the $Re_{\tau}$-energization of the large-scale motions in the TBL flow [Figs.~\ref{fig5}(c,d)].
+The spatio-temporal extents of these isocontours are also found to increase significantly with increasing $Re_{\tau}$, and their centers gradually shift away from ${\Delta}x$, ${\Delta}t$ $\sim$ 0.
+This observation follows the previous discussion based on Figs.~\ref{fig6}(a-c), and further confirms the behaviour of the negative isocontours to be associated with the $Re_{\tau}$-energization of the large-scale motions in the TBL flow [Figs.~\ref{fig7}(c,d)].